mminella/RecommendationEngine/README.md

 A number of projects from the Spring portfolio were used to construct this demo.
 You can find more information about them on [spring.io](http://spring.io).

 The idea for this demo and help with some of the code came from the blog post [Deploying a massively scalable recommender system with Apache Mahout](http://ssc.io/deploying-a-massively-scalable-recommender-system-with-apache-mahout/).
+Further help and insight was provided by Pat Ferrel [http://occamsmachete.com/ml/](http://occamsmachete.com/ml/).

 ### Prerequisites for running this project